Court Admin/AOC /

 Certification & Licensing

-Arizona February 2015 Uniform Bar Examination posted here
+Results for the July 2016 Arizona Uniform Bar Examination are posted here.

 Applicants may be approved by the Committee on Character and Fitness at any time, and will be notified when approved.
 The Supreme Court allows applicants who have been approved to be sworn and admitted at any time, either by mail or in person.
 Applicants who are approved receive detailed information regarding admission methods and options.

 Click below for additional Character and Fitness guidelines:

 Character and Fitness Guidelines adopted by the Arizona Supreme Court 2015

 Sample Character and Fitness Application